dariogriffo/easy-evs/README.md

 [EasyEvs](https://www.nuget.org/packages/EasyEvs) is intended for developers who want to work with [event sourcing](https://www.eventstore.com/blog/what-is-event-sourcing) and a reliable event store, simplifying their code and life.

-It is not designed to be deal with every case, but the simple ones, the ones you will be doing 99% of the time.
+It is not designed to deal with every case, but the simple ones, the ones you will be doing 99% of the time.
 It `enforces` the implementation of some interfaces with the aim of having a consistent development experience, so nobody has to worry about the basics of your event store.

 ## Getting Started